morris/vanilla-todo/README.md

 _TODO test more browsers and devices._

-The original TeuxDeux application transfers around 435 KB and finishes loading around 1000 ms, sometimes up to 2000ms (measured on 10/21 2020).
+A fresh load of the original TeuxDeux application transfers around **435 KB** and finishes loading around **1000 ms**, sometimes up to 2000ms (measured on 10/21 2020).
+Reloads finish at around **500ms**.

-With a transferred size of around 35 KB, the vanilla application consistently loads in 300-500 ms&mdash;not minified and with each script, stylesheet and icon served as an individual file.
+With a transferred size of around **35 KB**, the vanilla application consistently loads in **300-500 ms**&mdash;not minified and with each script, stylesheet and icon served as an individual file.
+Reloads finish at **100-200ms**; again, not optimized at all (with e.g. asset hashing/indefinite caching).

+_To be fair, my implementation misses quite a few features from the original.
+I suspect a fully equivalent clone to be well below 100 KB transfer, though._

 _TODO Run more formal performance tests and add figures for the results._